As Good as Dead - A Fort Smith Tale

 Movement was the enemy.

-Even as the men hunting him moved away, he knew one or two of them might be smart.
+Even as the men hunting him moved away, he knew one or two of

 The quiet ones, probably.